Candice Wiggins: High school career

 Wiggins attended La Jolla Country Day School in La Jolla, California for high school.
 She was a four-year letter-winner in both volleyball and basketball.
 In all four years of high school she was named CIF Division IV Player of the year for basketball.
 Wiggins was a McDonald's All-American as a Senior.
 She also led La Jolla Country Day to the state championship game in each of her four seasons, winning it twice.
 She also captained the United States Junior National Team that won gold.
 Many high school recruiting services listed her as the best shooting guard in the nation and a top five player in the Class of 2004.

 College career

 Freshman year

-When Wiggins came to Stanford University she was offered a scholarship for both basketball and volleyball.
-As a freshman on the basketball team, Wiggins led Stanford to a 32–3 record and an Elite Eight appearance.
+When Wiggins came to Stanford University, she was offered a scholarship for both basketball and volleyball.
+As a freshman on the basketball team, Wiggins led the Cardinal to a 32–3 record and an Elite Eight appearance.
 She averaged 17.5 points per game and was named both the Pac-10 Conference Freshman of the Year and Player of The Year.
 This was the first time in the conference history that a freshman won the Player of the Year Award.
 Wiggins, along with Georgia's Tasha Humphrey, was named National Co-Freshman of the Year.
 She made second team All-American and was a Kodak All-American, the only freshman on either list.